Key Takeaways

 Etymology is the study of the origins and original meanings of words.

-Sometimes this involves investigating a particular word’s foreign ancestry, but it might also mean examining the previous incarnations of the word as it was recorded in ancient literature.
-At other times, it refers to tracking the changes in how a word was and is pronounced.
+Sometimes this involves investigating a word's foreign ancestry.
+At other times it means examining earlier incarnations of a word recorded in ancient literature, or tracking the changes in how it was and is pronounced.

 diagram of the etymological progress of a word